The Deception of the Doctrine of Imputed Righteousness and its Consequences

-Unfortunately, many have bought into the false doctrine of “imputed righteousness” that is not consistent with the full counsel of Scripture, not realizing that how they see “imputation” is not taught within its pages.
-Many find this doctrine attractive because it gives “assurance” that Yahweh (God) no longer sees their sins.
+Unfortunately, many have bought into the false doctrine of imputed righteousness that is not consistent with the full counsel of Scripture.
+What they deem as 'imputation' is not taught within the pages of Scripture.
+Many find this doctrine attractive because it gives them assurance in their sins.

-The reward of having “imputed righteousness” from Christ is that God no longer sees their past, present and future sins.
-The point of “belief” is all that is needed without acts of obedience because anything that is done on our part comes under the verse that states that “all our righteousness is filthy rags,” as it would be defined as “works.”
-They are assured that any sin that is committed cannot cause the person any guilt because they have already been forgiven quoting the following verse:
+The reward of having imputed righteousness from Christ is that God no longer sees their past, present and 'future' sins.
+The point of belief is all that is needed, even without acts of obedience.
+Anything that is done on our part to be obedient to God will be deemed as, 'All our righteousness is filthy rags,' because it would be a works based salvation.
+The indoctrinated are assured that any sin that is committed in the future is already been forgiven.

 There is therefore now NO CONDEMNATION for those who are in Christ Jesus. – Romans 8:1

-Within this doctrine, the “believer” cannot be condemned for any further sins because their “faith alone” is satisfied through Christ’s death, burial and resurrection.
-Once the “believer” is clothed in “perfect righteousness,” or are in possession of it, even though they continue to sin, it cannot be counted against them because the righteousness of Christ has already been transferred to them.
+Within this doctrine, the believer cannot be condemned for any further sins because their faith alone is satisfied through Christ’s death, burial and resurrection.
+Once the believer is clothed in perfect righteousness, or are in possession of it their sins cannot be counted against them, even though they continue to sin because the righteousness of Christ has been transferred to them.

-Whatever sin, no matter how big that is committed by the “believer” has absolutely no bearing on their salvation because their sins are no longer seen by God.
-The blood of Christ is a blindfold that has been put of the Father, meaning that He no longer can see their transgressions.
-All that the Father sees are the illusion of “good” things in them because they now have the “imputed righteousness” of Christ blinding Him from seeing the sins of His own children, “remembering them no more,” even the future ones.
+Whatever sin, no matter how big that is committed by the believer has absolutely no bearing on their salvation because their sins can no longer seen by God.
+This means that the blood of Christ is a blindfold that has been put of the Father so that He can no longer can see their transgressions.
+All that the Father sees are the illusion of good things in them because they now have the imputed righteousness of Christ.
+He cannot see the sins of His own children 'remembering them no more,' even the future ones.

-The absurdity gets even worse as the adherents to this doctrine will unashamedly admit that they are still sinners and will continue to sin.
-They have no fear of God as they are assured in the illusion of the safety net that they have created for themselves.
-Turning from sinful behaviours through humble repentance is obsolete and deemed a vain practice in their religion because they possess what is called “imputed righteousness.”
-No longer can they be deemed as sinners, even when confronted with their behaviours.
-In their pride of “salvation,” they believe they do not need to repent and ask for forgiveness at all.
-Of course, what is the point when your future sins have already been forgiven.
+The absurdity gets even worse as the adherents of this doctrine will unashamedly admit that they are still sinners and will continue to sin.
+They have no fear of God as they are assured in the safety net illusion that they have created for themselves.
+Turning from sinful behaviours through humble repentance is obsolete and considered a vain practice that is works based because they now possess what they call, imputed righteousness.
+No longer can they be deemed as sinners, even when confronted with their habitual behaviours.
+In their pride of using their sin cloaking device, they believe they do not need to repent and ask for forgiveness.
+Of course, what would be the point if you believe your future sins have already been forgiven.

 OR DO YOU NOT KNOW THAT THE UNRIGHTEOUS WILL NOT INHERIT THE KINGDOM OF GOD?
 Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God. – 1 Corinthians 6:9-10

-The verses above in the minds of those who believe in the “imputed righteousness” doctrine can conveniently ignore the warning in the preceding verses.
-Although they continue in their lifestyle of sin, they believe they are counted “worthy,” even though they still have the characteristics within the list.
-They turn unrighteousness into “righteousness” by using Christ to make evil good.
+The above verses in the minds of those who believe in the imputed righteousness doctrine can conveniently ignore the warning.
+Although they continue in their lifestyle of sin, they believe they are counted worthy, even though they still have the characteristics of the stated list in the Scripture verse.
+The false imputed righteousness doctrine turns unrighteousness into 'righteousness' by using Christ to make evil good.

 Does this not sound like blasphemy to you?

-All that matters is that at one particular moment in time they received saving faith.
-To simply “believe” they are forever sealed.
-This can never be changed regardless of how one might sin in the future.
+All that matters is that at one particular moment in time you believed.
+This means that to simply believe you are forever sealed and that it can never be changed regardless of how you may sin in the future.